-Ophthalmic Medical Technologists Career Video
+Ophthalmic Medical Technicians and Technologists Career Video

 Description: Assist ophthalmologists by performing ophthalmic clinical functions and ophthalmic photography.
 Provide instruction and supervision to other ophthalmic personnel.
 Assist with minor surgical procedures, applying aseptic techniques and preparing instruments.
 May perform eye exams, administer eye medications, and instruct patients in care and use of corrective lenses.